We're going to discuss how this follow-focus system is different.

 Our set is compatible with a very long list of lenses (see specs) because the focusing plate by means of seven slots was designed to accommodate a variety of lens constructions.
 And for those lenses that fall in-between the dovetail slots, the focusing plate slides for quick micro-adjustments.

-The included focus wheels can be used with all iDC camera plates and thereby with DSLRs other than the T3i.
+The included focus wheel can be used with all iDC camera plates and thereby with DSLRs other than the T2i.

 Our SYSTEM ZERO set can be mounted onto any shoulder rig or quick-release plate that accepts 1/4"-20 or 3/8"-16 fasteners.

-- No gearbox, no ring gears; just a focus wheel with an O-Ring that presses up against a focusing ring of a lens to adjust focus, and a second focus wheel with an O-Ring to press up specifically against the zoom ring of a Canon 70-200mm lens.
+- No gearbox, no ring gears; just a focus wheel with an O-Ring that presses up against a focusing ring of a lens to adjust focus.

-- A compact set featuring two focus wheels, a modified version of the Hoodman HoodLoupe 3.0 viewfinder, a camera plate, and a seven-slot focusing plate.
+- A compact set featuring a focus wheel, a modified version of the Hoodman HoodLoupe 3.0 viewfinder, a camera plate, and a seven-slot focusing plate.

 - Efficient design facilitating convenient lens swaps.